MOSH-Insa-Toulouse/Rougeaux_Taillardat_KiCad_Arduino/README.md

 - A amplifier stage for home-made gas sensor
 - A commercial gas sensor for the calibration of the home-made one (Grove connectors)
 - The LoRa chip for the data transmission
-- A LED as an On/Off indicator
+- A LED as a threshold exceeded indicator

 > We built our own footprints libraries expect for the Arduino Uno component